marrink-lab/vermouth-martinize/doc/source/martinize2_workflow.rst

 .. [#] N- and C-termini are defined as residues with 1 neighbour and having a higher or lower residue number than the neighbour, respectively.
 Note that this does not include zwitterionic amino acids!
+   This also means that if your protein has a chain break you'll end up with more termini than you would otherwise expect.

 2) Repair the input graph
 =========================